msadeghi1/machine-learning/README.md

 # machine-learning
-Python codes for different types of learning algorithms.
+Acoolection of Python codes for different types of learning algorithms.